Kevin Durant's Surprising Injury Status For Magic-Nets Game

 On Friday, they will be without their best player Kevin Durant who is out with a shoulder injury.

-The Nets started out the season 1-2 in their first three games, but are 11-5 on the season which has them as the second seed in the Eastern Conference.
+The Nets started out the year 1-2 in their first three games, but are 11-5 on the season which has them as the second seed in the Eastern Conference.

 Related stories on NBA basketball